edm00se/parcel-plugin-goodie-bag/ReadMe.md

 - a "goodie bag" script file, placed in the destination directory (`outDir` to parcel, defaults to `dist`)
 - the script tag will respect your configured `publicUrl` option with Parcel (e.g.- prefixed with default `/` or no root slash in the case of `.`)

+Note: If you're not processing your `index.html` file through parcel, for example merely bundling the JS directly, I believe you're missing out on some of the super powers of parcel.
+However, if that's your workflow and you're missing out on this plugin's functionality, please consult the discussion and resolution outlined [in this issue][non-html-support].

 ## In Action

 I made use of [a simple reproducible repository](https://github.com/edm00se/parcel-ie11-issue-demo) I had set up for tracking this issue.